Kaiepi/ra-Kind-Subset-Parametric/README.md

 } where { ... };
 ```

-Refer to `t/02-will.t` for more examples.
+Refer to `t/02-will.t` for more examples of how to use this trait.

 AUTHOR
 ======